Theobragstad/Snake/README.md

 Features:
 - Control a snake to eat as many fruits as possible and grow longer without running into yourself
-- Set snake color and speed
+- Set your snake's color and speed
-- Allow snake to move through edges or not
+- Allow your snake to move through edges (or not)
-- Set number of fruits
+- Set the number of fruits
-- Set fruits to move or stay still
+- Set the fruits to move or stay still
-- Save score
+- Save your score
-- View top scores on the leaderboard
+- View the top scores on the leaderboard
 <br><br>

 I used Processing for this game because it is similar to Java and allows for simple yet effective animation